P.O. Box 125

 About the Contributors

-Paul Anastasio is Fiddler Magazine’s Review Editor as well as the author of the “On Improvisation” column and other articles.
+Paul Anastasio is the author of the “On Improvisation” column and other articles and reviews.
+He was also Fiddler Magazine’s Review Editor for many years.
 A former student of Joe Venuti, he is a veteran of the bands of Merle lHaggard, Asleep at the Wheel, Larry Gatlin, and Loretta Lynn.
 For information on opportunities to study with Paul, and his “Swing Cat” recording company and “The Impressionist” chin rest, visit his website at www.SwingCatEnterprises.com

 Peter Anick, contributor of feature articles and occasional “Folk Routes” columns, is co-author of Mel Bay’s Old Time Fiddling Across America.
 He plays fiddle with the Massachusetts bluegrass band Wide Open Spaces (www.wideospaces.com).